philge/ibse-iitm.github.io/news/_posts/2017-09-01-IBSE-workshop.md

 category: news
 tags: [workshop]
 ---
-IBSE in-house workshop to be help on 9-September-2017.
+IBSE in-house workshop to be held on 9-September-2017.